-I read this this today in Seth Godin’s book ‘Poke the Box’, which is a term he uses to describe innovating, initiating & starting something new.
+I read this today in Seth Godin’s book ‘Poke the Box’, which is a term he uses to describe innovating, initiating & starting something new.
 I thought these words very profound & worthy of sharing.

 Sooner or later, many idealists transform themselves into disheartened realists who mistakenly believe that giving up is the same thing as being realistic.

 When they start out, the idealists believe that doing something is far better than doing nothing.
 They understand the system, the process, the way it’s all set up to work.
 They want to fix it, change it, or least disturb it.

 Over time, these politicians, entrepreneurs, or activists discover that as they get more leverage, they seem to give up the very thing that got them into this position in the first place.
 The people arguing on behalf of accepting the status quo are the ones who, years ago, set out to change it.
 For so many people, this transformation is preventable.

 Yelling at the cable TV anchor never changes anything.
 Yell long enough and you’ll merely end up hoarse.

-Click here to read more inside the book.
+Click HERE to read more inside the book.